Step 1: The openapi object (OpenAPI tutorial)

 Before diving into the first step of the OpenAPI tutorial here, read the OpenAPI tutorial overview (if you haven’t already) to get a sense of the scope of this tutorial.
 In brief, this OpenAPI tutorial is unique in the following ways:

 - This OpenAPI tutorial shows the spec in context of a simple weather API introduced earlier in this course.

 - This OpenAPI tutorial shows how the spec information gets populated in two different tools and display frameworks: Stoplight and Swagger UI.

 - This OpenAPI tutorial is a subset of the information in both the OpenAPI specification and the OpenAPI specification commentary.
 In other words, it’s not comprehensive of all the possible information in the spec.

-- The OpenAPI tutorial covers the 3.0 version of the OpenAPI spec, which is the latest version.
+- This OpenAPI tutorial covers the 3.0 version of the OpenAPI spec, which is the latest version.
 (Surprisingly, many tools still support only the 2.0 version.)

 The root-level objects in OpenAPI spec